smbjorklund/media_update/doc/index.md

 Articles contains the textual content of the site, and appear in the form of news articles, pages, events, and others.
-Articles belong to an area and are presented using the area's header, side-bar and footer.
+Articles belong to an area and are presented using the area’s header, side-bar and footer.
 Articles also get URLs that make them appear as subordinates of an area.

 The [details of the content structures](model.html) is of course more complex than this and